5 Secrets To Greatly Minimize Your Laundry Routine

 Towels are a huge laundry space (and water) suck.
 It’s a total waste to wash a bath towel after each use.
 In my home, these towels are only being used to dry clean water from our clean bodies every other day or so.
 They really aren’t dirty for a while.

-If you’re not washing a towel every day (per person- that’s so many towels!) then you won’t need a pile of towels to grab from either.
+If you’re not washing a towel every day (per person- that’s so many towels!), then you won’t need a pile of towels to grab from either.
 This is key – we don’t keep enough towels in our house to allow that.
-We have 2 towels per person (actually, Matt and I each have 1 at this point, which you can see in my post ‘Things I Only Own One Of!’).
+We have 2 towels per person.

-Now, we used to each have our own towel (back when we were all sharing one bathroom) but now that we have multiple bathrooms we just have 2 sets- 4 for the kids and 4 for myself and Matt.
-That’s 2 per person.
+We used to each have our own towel (back when we were all sharing one bathroom), but now that we have multiple bathrooms, we just have two sets—four for the kids and four for Matt and me.
+That’s two per person.

-Having this ownership of your own personal towel or 2 also gives everyone a little more accountability with taking care of their towel and hanging it back up.
+Having ownership of your own personal towel or 2 also gives everyone a little more accountability for taking care of their towel and hanging it back up.

 Secret #4: We Batch Our Laundry

-If you want to minimize your laundry routine, then try washing less often.
+If you want to minimize your laundry routine, try washing less often.
 We don’t do laundry every day.
-I know a lot of people recommend that in order to stay on top of the laundry you should make it a part of your morning routine.
-Honestly, that sounds like a nightmare and we don’t even have enough dirty clothes to wash on a daily basis.
+I know a lot of people recommend that you make it a part of your morning routine to stay on top of the laundry.
+Honestly, that sounds like a nightmare, and we don’t even have enough dirty clothes to wash on a daily basis.
 We only do laundry once a week, sometimes less.

-Even if I did have enough dirty clothes during the week to wash half a load per day it would still take me longer in the end than doing it all at once.
-Time batching is more productive and efficient, no matter what the task is.
+Even if I had enough dirty clothes during the week to wash half a load per day, it would still take me longer than doing it all at once.
+Time batching is more productive and efficient, no matter what the task.

 Secret #5: We Share The Load